trinnovative/trinnovative.github.io/_posts/2016-02-19-deep-learning-frameworks-overview.md

 ### Framework Overview

 The following (alphabetical) list provides an overview over some of the most common used frameworks available for deep learning.
 Most of them support calculations on CPU via CUDA or similar.
-Several of them are not limited to a specific programming language, but provided APIs or wrappers for several languages.
+Several of them are not limited to a specific programming language, but provide APIs or wrappers for several languages.

 #### [Caffe](http://caffe.berkeleyvision.org/)